GioBo/ess-view/README.md

 *Cleaning Data* is one of the most boring part of the data analysis process; during this process I find it useful to be able to have a look at the dataframes I'm working with.
-Great tools already exist for doing this whith R/ess (eg [DT](http://rstudio.github.io/DT/) or [ess-R-data-view](https://github.com/myuhe/ess-R-data-view.el)), but when working with quite big datasets I personally prefer to use a spreadsheet software.
+Great tools already exist for doing this within R/ess (eg [DT](http://rstudio.github.io/DT/) or [ess-R-data-view](https://github.com/myuhe/ess-R-data-view.el)), but when working with quite big datasets I personally prefer to use a spreadsheet software.
- This package simply creates a temporary csv files and then call an external spreadsheet software to view it.
+ The =ess-view= minor mode simply provides functions to create a temporary csv copy of the dataframe of interest and then calls an external spreadsheet software to view it.

 ## Installing